python/cpython/Doc/library/venv.rst

    environment in its new location.
 Otherwise, software installed into the environment may not work as expected.

-You can deactivate a virtual environment by typing "deactivate" in your shell.
+You can deactivate a virtual environment by typing ``deactivate`` in your shell.
-The exact mechanism is platform-specific and is an internal implementation detail (typically a script or shell function will be used).
+The exact mechanism is platform-specific and is an internal implementation detail (typically, a script or shell function will be used).

-.. note:: When a virtual environment is active, any options that change the installation path will be ignored from all :mod:`distutils` configuration files to prevent projects being inadvertently installed outside of the virtual environment.

 .. _venv-api: